 The publication of ‘The Marinello Text Book’ saw Maurer sever her publishing ties with McIntosh Battery and Optical Company to produce her own books through a printing plant she established at 172 Sixth Avenue South, La Crosse, Wisconsin.
 Other books published by her included ‘Practical Lessons in Chiropody’, ‘Electricity and how to use it on the Face and Scalp’ and ‘Twenty Lessons in Business Building’ all edited by Elizabeth Curtis Nolan, and ‘Emily Lloyd’s Note Book’ on Marcel Waving.

-The arrival of the new textbook did not mean that ‘The Skin.
+The arrival of the new textbook did not necessarily mean that ‘The Skin.
 Its Care and Treatment’ was no longer used in Marinello schools.
 By 1907, the school was offering both undergraduate and postgraduate courses and postgraduate students may have used this more advanced text.

 Having established the accrediting body, Maurer then campaigned for state governments to pass laws to control the licensing of beauty shops.